-Unfortunately correcting posture isn’t as simple as arching your back over a foam roller, and stretching your quads once a day.
-These movements can be good for the right person, but a systematic and long-term approach needs to be adopted in order to see any significant progress with your posture.
+Correct your posture for good Unfortunately correcting posture isn’t as simple as arching your back over a foam roller, and stretching your quads once a day.
+These movements can be good for the right person, but a systematic and long-term approach needs to be adopted to see any significant progress with your posture

 In this 4-part series, I’ll be taking you through the 4 principles, and the process we follow at State of Fitness to help our clients with their posture.
 To kick things off, I think it’s best to dive into the discussion with a video.

 You might be thinking “Dylan, I know how to breathe” and yes of course you do, but breathing in the correct positions – with alignment between the diaphragm and the pelvic floor – is more uncommon than it seems.
-When you put your body in a good position to be successful – demonstrated in the diagram below – coupled with 360 expansion of the abdominal cavity when inhaling and exhaling, it allows you tap into a branch of the autonomic nervous system which is the “rest and digest” parasympathetic nervous system.
-This allows your body to relax, and reduced muscle tone which is vital when accessing new ranges of motion for postural correction.
+When you put your body in a good position to be successful – demonstrated in the diagram below – coupled with 360 expansion of the abdominal cavity when inhaling and exhaling, it allows you to tap into a branch of the autonomic nervous system, which is the “rest and digest” parasympathetic nervous system.
+This allows your body to relax, and reduce muscle tone, which is vital when accessing new ranges of motion for postural correction.

 This is a topic I can go on for days so here’s a short video on the importance of breathing.